|

 slower.

-These anti-virus programs aren't bad but I would not recommend them for performance
+These anti-virus programs aren't terrible, but I would not recommend them for performance

 - Norton (Not as good since being acquired by LifeLock (system hog, lots of pop-ups)